ml-energy/zeus/README.md

 │
 ├── examples/            # 🛠️ Examples of integrating Zeus
 │   ├── capriccio/       #    - Integrating with Huggingface and Capriccio
+│   ├── imagenet/        #    - Integrating with torchvision and ImageNet
 │   ├── cifar100/        #    - Integrating with torchvision and CIFAR100
 │   └── trace_driven/    #    - Using the Zeus trace-driven simulator
 │